farshed/farshed.github.io/src/content/blog/borderline-internals.md

 | Paranoid Personality Disorder             | 21.3        | 16.5     | 25.4       |
 | Obsessive–Compulsive Personality Disorder | 22.7        | 21.7     | 23.6       |

 Understanding ourselves and others is a lifelong journey, but one that can be profoundly rewarding.
-Exploring psychology, and specifically personality disorders, has deepened my insights into human behaviour, including my own.
+Exploring psychology, and specifically personality disorders, has deepened my insights into human behaviour and has made me realize how thin the line between 'crazy' and lucid can really be.